byron-the-bulb/the-turning-point/README.md

 ### Frontend (Next.js)

-The frontend is built with Next.js and React, providing a modern web interface for interacting with the Sphinx Voice Bot.
+The frontend is built with Next.js and React, providing a modern web interface for interacting with the Turning Point Voice Bot.
 It handles user authentication, audio streaming, and UI updates based on the conversation state.

 - **Technologies**: Next.js, React, Daily.co SDK, Pipecat Client SDK
 - **Features**: Voice selection, emotion visualization, conversation history